 Results: A total of 174 participants responded.
 Assessment of oral and oropharyngeal cancer knowledge between dental practitioners and medical practitioners showed comparable results.
-Regarding practices, a significant difference was seen between medical practitioners and dental practitioners in determining the duration of intra-oral ulcer to consider urgent referral (P = 0.006) and in number of referrals made in relation to suspicious oral lesions (P = 0.002).
-Moreover, a significant difference (P = 0.006) was seen between medical practitioners and dental practitioners in determining the duration of intra-oral ulcer to consider urgent referral (P = 0.006) was seen between medical practitioners and dental practitioners in determining the duration of intra-oral ulcer to consider urgent referral.
+Regarding practices, a significant difference was seen between medical practitioners and dental practitioners in determining the duration of intra-oral ulcer to consider urgent referral (P = .006) and in number of referrals made in relation to suspicious oral lesions (P = .002).
+Moreover, a significant difference (P = .006) was seen between medical practitioners and dental practitioners in determining the duration of intra-oral ulcer to consider urgent referral.